dgroomes/kafka-playground/connection-check/README.md

 Follow these instructions to get up and running with Kafka and run the example program.

-1. Use Java 17
-2. Install Kafka and `kcat`:
+1. Pre-requisites: Java, Kafka and kcat
+   * I used Java 21 installed via SDKMAN.
+   * I used Kafka 3.7.0 installed via Homebrew.
+   * I used kcat 1.7.0 installed via Homebrew.
+   * Tip: check your HomeBrew-installed package versions with a command like the following.
    * ```shell
-     brew install kafka
+      brew list --versions kafka
       ```
-   * Note: the version I used at the time was 3.3.1_1.
-Check your installed version with `brew list --versions kafka`.
+2. Build the program distribution
    * ```shell
-     brew install kcat
+     ./gradlew installDist
      ```
-3. Build and start the connection-check program:
+3. Run the connection-check program
    * ```shell
-     ./gradlew run
+     ./build/install/connection-check/bin/connection-check
      ```
-   * Notice that it yields a "COULD NOT CONNECT ❌" message because the Kafka instance is not running.
+   * Notice that it continuously yields a "COULD NOT CONNECT ❌" message every few because the Kafka instance is not
+     running.
 4. Start Kafka
    * ```shell
      ./scripts/start-kafka.sh